grz0zrg/fas/README.md

 Bandwidth can be adjusted individually through alpha channel value which is a factor of current bank gap.

+Filter order can be adjusted with parameter 3 (from 0 to 3 where 0 is second-order). (realtime)

 As a speed example ~300 filters can be enabled at the same time with ~6 subtractive oscillators as input on an i7 6700 with a single FAS instance (96000kHz)

 Fractional part of the blue channel can be used to target a channel (> 0) or an instrument (= 0)